DennisTheodoreNedry/Go-tools/README.md

 # Go-tools
-Random set of tools which are neat to have
+Random set of functions which are neat to have